Skip to main content

 • Controls – Oil furnaces have electronic controls that manage furnace operation.
 There is usually a main control board as well as smaller controls for the blower and burner assemblies.

-• If my oil furnace stops working, how can I tell what part needs to be repaired?
 While troubleshooting or repairing an oil furnace is best left to furnace service professionals, there are a few things you can try before you make the call.
 Check your air filter to be sure it isn’t due for cleaning or replacing.
 Double check your thermostat settings to be sure you are set for heating and that the temperature is set correctly.
 If these things check out, common furnace repairs include the ignitor, various sensors and limit switches, and the blower motor.
 Older units might start having issues with cracked or corroding heat exchangers.
 Depending on the type (and price) of a needed repair, you might start investigating the cost to replace an oil furnace if yours is 15 years old or older.
+Scheduling a regular oil furnace cleaning can extend the life of your oil furnace.

 Chat-icon